ebsaral/ebsaral/README.md

 # Hey, this is Emin 5.0! 👋

 A _funnywise_ human with engineering, thinking and artistic skills.

+Human-centric approach to product and tech development for long term solutions.

 ## Work Titles
 Spirit Guide, Team Lead, Project / Product Manager, People Manager, Engineering Manager, Solutions Engineer. [^1]